Provar

-Using Provar Test Builder and Provar Desktop, you can set up relatively simple locators using JavaScript to find elements on a web page using JavaScript code to locate an element.
-This is particularly useful when locating elements within a Shadow DOM which cannot be accessed by standard XPath and CSS locators.
+Using Test Builder and Automation, you can set up relatively simple locators using JavaScript to find elements on a web page using JavaScript code to locate an element.
+This is particularly useful when locating elements within a Shadow DOM that cannot be accessed by standard XPath and CSS locators.
 You can also use locators generated using Salesforce’s LWC Shadow Path Generator Chrome extension, though we do find these are more brittle when changes are made to your Salesforce Lightning FlexiPage layouts.

-This feature offers additional flexibility for Provar users in how tests can be created and managed.
+This feature offers additional flexibility for Automation users in creating and managing tests.
 It also provides a mechanism for switching from other testing frameworks already using JavaScript locators so they can be reused in Provar.

-How to use Provar JavaScript locators in the Test Builder
+How to use Automation JavaScript locators in the Test Builder

 It’s easy to use JavaScript locators within the Test Builder.
-Simply use the drop-down menu above the Field Locator to select By Javascript in order to identify the JavaScript path using standard JavaScript syntax.
-Provar will automatically suggest a default JavaScript path.
+Simply use the drop-down menu above the Field Locator to select By Javascript to identify the JavaScript path using standard JavaScript syntax.
+Automation will automatically suggest a default JavaScript path.

 Currently, you can use JavaScript locators to test the following elements: